jean/vs.dashboardmanager/README.txt

 Tested
 ======
 * tested with Plone 3.3.X
-* untested with Plone 4.X
+* tested with Plone 4.0.X

 Licence
 =======